7ql/bitcoincashj/README.md

 ### Getting started

-To get started, it is best to have the latest JDK and Maven installed.
+To get started, it is best to have the latest JDK, JavaFX and Maven installed.

 #### Building from the command line